alex-free/libcrypt-patcher/readme.md

 [Formula One 99 (Europe) (En,Fr,De,It) (Beta 9/9/1999)](http://redump.org/disc/64499/)

-Formula One 99 (Europe) (En,Fr,De,It) (Protoype 8/12/1999) - find it on hiddenpalace, no redump page exists!
+Formula One 99 (Europe) (En,Fr,De,It) (prototype 8/12/1999) - find it on hiddenpalace, no redump page exists!

 [Frontschweine (Germany)](http://redump.org/disc/19539/)